 Aussie Breakkie @ The ZooKeeper Store

-Our breakfast at the lovely Zookeepers Store, offers a range of gourmet and local produce and fresh house-made delicacies that are perfect jump-starts to the day.
-While this diner may not offer gorgeous sea-side view, it more than compensate with brisk service and really good food.
+Our breakfast at the lovely Zookeepers Store offers a range of gourmet and local produce and fresh house-made delicacies that are perfect jump-starts to the day.
+While this diner may not offer a gorgeous seaside view, it more than compensates with brisk service and really good food.

 The meals served are certainly “instagrammable-grade” with some of the menu items served on boards, with gourmet meats and cheeses or small and large plates based on modern Australian cuisine.